apinanyogaratnam/pypika/README.rst

 |Brand| is a fast, expressive and flexible way to replace handwritten SQL (or even ORM for the courageous souls amongst you).
 Validation of SQL correctness is not an explicit goal of |Brand|.
-With such a large number of SQL database vendors providing a robust validation of input data is difficult.
+With such a large number of SQL database vendors, providing a robust validation of input data is difficult.
 Instead you are encouraged to check inputs you provide to |Brand| or appropriately handle errors raised from your SQL database - just as you would have if you were writing SQL yourself.

 .. _intro_end: